 1st Method: Using the Outlook template

-Outlook has the feature of creating templates which can be used to set up a template when you want to add BCC automatically.
+Outlook has the feature of creating templates which can be used to set up a template when you want to add BCC Code in Outlook.
 Here are the steps to do so:

 - Create a new email and fill the BCC field in it.